EqualExperts/you-build-it-you-run-it-playbook/pitfalls.md

 1. [Make product team budget holders accountable for business outcomes](https://you-build-it-you-run-it.playbook.ee/practices/governance#make-product-team-budget-holders-accountable-for-business-outcomes), so product teams have sole accountability for their digital services
 2. [Fund on-call costs from product team budgets](https://you-build-it-you-run-it.playbook.ee/practices/governance#fund-on-call-costs-from-product-team-budgets), so product teams have to fund on-call themselves

-The impact of this pitfall can be lessened if the operations manager is supportive of You Build It You Run It, and seeks to empower on-call product teams at every opportunity.
+The impact of this pitfall can be lessened if your Head of Operations is supportive of You Build It You Run It, and seeks to empower on-call product teams at every opportunity.

 ## Excessive BAU